fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 ## Detect Green LED or Red LED.

-Run `led_status_observer.py` to detect Green LED or Red LED and send it to an MQTT Broker.
+Run `led_status_observer.py` to detect Green LED or Red LED and send it to an MQTT broker.

 ```sh
 $ python3 led_status_observer.py